kshedden/workshops/ds-academy/math_review.md

     _composing_ two functions $f$ and $g$ yields the function $h(x) = f(g(x))$.
     This only makes sense when the range of $g$ is contained within the domain of $f$.
-If the matrices $A$ and $B$ represent linear transformations $T_A$ and $T_B$, then the matrix product $AB$ represent the composition
+If the matrices $A$ and $B$ represent linear transformations $T_A$ and $T_B$, then the matrix product $A\cdot B$ represents the composition
     $T_A(T_B(x))$.

-  - Two multiply two matrices together, the matrices must have corresponding dimensions, i.e. to take the product of $A$ and $B$, the the number of columns of $A$ must be equal to the number of rows of $B$.
+  - To multiply two matrices together, the matrices must have corresponding dimensions, i.e. to take the product of $A$ and $B$, the the number of columns of $A$ must be equal to the number of rows of $B$.
 Then, the product
     $AB$ can be formed from dot products, specifically, the element $i$, $j$ of